-The arithmetic series is the one of the simplest series we can come up with.
+The arithmetic series is one of the simplest series we can come up with.
 In terms of common restaurant menu items, the arithmetic series is a burger.
 Although it many be spiced up with bacon, feta cheese, and some type of questionable special sauce, it appears on every restaurant menu in one form or another.
 We need to understand this series type backward and forward.

 An arithmetic series is a series whose terms form an arithmetic sequence.
 Simple enough, right?
-If we wrote down and arithmetic sequence, we could replace all of the commas with plus signs to get an arithmetic series.
+If we wrote down an arithmetic sequence, we could replace all of the commas with plus signs to get an arithmetic series.

 1 + 3 + 5 + 7 + ...

 gets from one number to the next by adding 2 and only by adding 2.
 Because we are adding the same amount every time, this is an arithmetic series.

 1 + 3 + 6 + 10 + ...

 1, 3, 6, 10, ...

 gets from one number first by adding 2, then by adding 3, then by adding 4, etc. Because we're adding different amounts, this isn't an arithmetic series.

 We have some good news.
 Just like a plain, old burger, we already know everything there is to know about the convergence of arithmetic series.